Buena Park in Orange County, California — The American West (Pacific Coastal)

 Erected 1976 by Orange County Board of Supervisors and Orange County Historical Commission.
 (Marker Number 20.)

 Topics.
 This historical marker is listed in this topic list: Entertainment.
+A significant historical year for this entry is 1920.

 Location.
 33° 50.656′ N, 117° 59.888′ W. Marker is in Buena Park, California, in Orange County.
-Marker is on Grand Avenue, on the right when traveling south.
+It is on Grand Avenue, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 8039 Beach Boulevard, Buena Park CA 90620, United States of America.
 Touch for directions.

 Related marker.
 Click here for another marker that is related to this marker.
-Calico, California- A Historical Mining Town Puchased and Restored by Walter Knott and Knott's Berry Farm.
+Calico, California - A Historical Mining Town Puchased and Restored by Walter Knott and Knott's Berry Farm.
 Be sure to view "Nearby Markers" for additional information and photos.

-Additional comments.
+Additional commentary.

 1. Boysenberries